Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 **_Day 2:_**

-The next morning started with you guessed it,...coffee.
+The next morning started with...you guessed it, awesome coffee!
 This time we opted for a place walking distance from my brothers apartment in Russian Hill.

 ![Lambo](https://c1.staticflickr.com/9/8322/29459942161_8245799e26_b.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100